asa-slds/slds2026/static_info/home.md

 The SLDS Conference is the flagship event of the ASA Section on Statistical Learning and Data Science (SLDS).
-Started in 2016 and scheduled biannually, it was interrupoted by the COVID-19 pandemic but resumed in 2024.
+Started in 2016 and scheduled biannually, it was interrupted by the COVID-19 pandemic but resumed in 2024.